Regional support and intervention teams: what schools need to know

 The advisers are expected to have a track record of school improvement and leadership across phases.
 They can have been headteachers, multi-academy trust chief executives, local authority officers and diocesan education directors.
 The DfE expects many of them will be seconded part-time.

-The DfE said it is envisaging around two or three full-time equivalent advisers per region for around two days a week, which may equate to four to six actual people per region working part-time.
+The DfE said it is looking at around two or three full-time-equivalent advisers per region for around two days a week, which may equate to four to six actual people per region working part-time.

-Tes understands the DfE will work on the policy to avoid conflicts where for example, an adviser from a trust could commission their own trust to provide support to a school.
+Tes understands that the DfE will work on the policy to avoid conflicts whereby, for example, an adviser from a trust could commission their own trust to provide support to a school.

 The adviser roles are being advertised at a rate of £600 a day.